 It's March and the season to see Texas bluebonnets is almost upon us!
 Here’s your guide to enjoying Texas’s state flower in bloom.

-Generally, depending on the weather, bluebonnets begin to bloom around mid-to-late March and April.
-So as the weather warms up and spring nears, we’re planning our bluebonnet outings now!
+Generally, depending on weather, bluebonnets begin to bloom around here in between mid-to late-March and April.
+So as the weather warms up and spring nears, we're planning our bluebonnet outings now!

 What’s the hype over Texas bluebonnets?

 Bluebonnets have always played an important role in the land we now call Texas.
 The Comanche nations refer to the bluebonnet as a gift from the Great Spirit, a symbol of forgiveness and a sign of fruitful harvest.

 Then in 1901, the 27th Texas state legislature adopted the bluebonnet as the state flower.
 Bluebonnets became especially prevalent in the 1930s, when the Texas Highway Department started a beautification program and sowed bluebonnet seeds along the roads we still drive by today.